afonsomota/pass/README.md

 # PASS - Preemption-aware Slice Scheduler

-UNDER CONSTRUCTION

 This repository contains scripts and results to use and test PASS.
 The system was tested in Ubuntu 16.04 with low-latency kernel.
 The scripts take into account most of these folders in the home folder of a user named `oai`.
-Exceptions are `bin`, that contains binary files that are considered to be in one of the system's `PATH` folder.
+Exceptions are `bin`, that contains binary files that are considered to be in one of the system's `PATH` folders.
+PASS OAI implementation is included as a submodule.

 ## System Requirements